Abdulsametileri/lifelong-learner/README.md

 ## Introduction

-**LifeLongLearner** project consists of three different parts.
+**LifeLongLearner** project consists of two different parts.

-- English Vocabulary
+- My English Vocabulary
-- English Pattern Expression For Making Good Statements
-- Technical Book Notes
+- My Technical Book Notes

 All of them provided by me within my Google Account.
 This app can utilize all information the more readable, searchable way.

 I'm currenty use
 * Google-Tables for `English Vocabulary`
-* Google-Documents for `English Pattern Expression For Making Good Statements` and `Technical Book Notes`
+* Google-Documents for `Technical Book Notes`

 # Demo